“Textbook Extrovert”

 Where’s This Going?

-I don’t aspire to be an influencer with millions of followers; I believe that media and art should both inform and entertain.
+I don’t aspire to be an influencer with millions of followers.
 After years of working in media production and marketing departments, it’s time to put my “clip farmer intuition” to work for myself and make the content I want to see in the feed.